bio-tools/biotoolsDocs/curators_guide.rst

 *Miscellaneous links for the software e.g. repository, issue tracker or mailing list.*

 .. note::
-  - the bio.tools registration interace allows a curator to record when a link of a certain type is known to *not* be available
+  - the bio.tools registration interace & API allows a curator to record when a link of a certain type is known to *not* be available
   - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#link>`_.